Selecting Epoxy Fillers

-As a rule, use higher-density fillers when bonding higher-density materials such as hardwoods and metals.
+As a rule, use higher-density epoxy fillers when bonding higher-density materials such as hardwoods and metals.
 Any of the adhesive fillers are suitable for most bonding situations.
 Your choice of a filler for general use may be based on the handling characteristics you prefer.
-Fillers may also be blended to create mixtures with intermediate characteristics.
+Fillers may also be blended together to create mixtures with intermediate characteristics.

 Adhesive Fillers vs. Fairing Fillers

 Fillers are used to thicken the basic epoxy resin/hardener mixture for specific applications.
 Each filler possesses a unique set of physical characteristics, but they can be generally categorized as either Adhesive (high-density) or Fairing (low-density).
-Adhesive filler mixed with epoxy cures to a strong, hard-to-sand plastic useful in structural applications like bonding, filleting and hardware bonding.
-Fairing filler mixed with epoxy cure to light, easily sandable material that is generally used for cosmetic or surface applications like shaping, filling or fairing.
+Adhesive filler mixed with epoxy cures to a strong, hard-to-sand plastic useful in structural epoxy applications like bonding, filleting and hardware bonding.
+Fairing filler mixed with epoxy cures to light, easily sandable material that is generally used for cosmetic or surface applications like shaping, filling or fairing.